stacksgov/sips/sips/sip-023/sip-023-emergency-fix-traits.md

     }
 ```

-Therefore, a Pre-2.1 with trait arguments that is invoked in Epoch 2.2
+Therefore, a pre-2.1 function with trait arguments that is invoked in Epoch 2.2
 will fail to canonicalize its trait arguments, and abort with a
 runtime error.